There’s a whole lotto grotto at Painshill Park.

 This gorgeous landscape garden dates way back to 1738, and was the life’s work of Charles Hamilton, a well-to-do member of the Irish aristocracy.
 After touring around Europe and liking what he saw, he was inspired to fill his own plot of land with eccentric follies, Renaissance architecture and, yes, this rather lovely grotto.

-Centered around a beautiful lake, the property features bridges, valleys, a Gothic Tower, an amphitheatre, statues and whatever else Hamilton fancied including, to be honest.
+Centered around a beautiful lake, the property features bridges, valleys, a Gothic Tower, an amphitheatre, statues, and whatever else struck Hamilton’s fancy at the time.

 There are several miles of trails (much but not all of it on an ‘accessible’ route) which will take you around the various sites.
 You might also recognise some of the features from the Black Mirror episode Hang the DJ on Netflix (fortunately one of the more romantic instalments in the series…)